rackerlabs/rackspace-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

     Connectivity test on 1 processes PASSED.

-This confirms that the first node is online and operational,so the next section shows you how to finish building the cluster.
+This confirms that the first node is online and operational.
+The next section shows you how to finish building the cluster.

 ### Create and deploy a Cloud Server image